tovarlogic/tovarlogic.github.io/_posts/2018-08-12-Técnicas-aprendizaje.md

 >Choose states of joy, fascination, and curiosity.
 Sell your cleverness for bewilderment – Rumi.

 - **TEACH**: If you want to cut your learning curve in half, learn with the intention of teaching it to somebody else.

 If you had to give a presentation on what you’re learning today, you would learn it differently.
 You would pay closer attention.
 You would take more detailed notes.
 You would ask better questions.
+{: .notice--info}

 ## SQ3R
 Esta técnica está considerada como un medio de estudio que nos permite la comprensión de la información.
 El desarrollo de esta técnica nos permite disminuir el tiempo de estudio y aumentar la habilidad para comprender la información esencial.